inveniosoftware/docs-invenio-rdm/docs/develop/getting-started/virtualenvs.md

 ### Distributions

-There exists several Python distributions:
+There exist several Python distributions:

 - CPython (official one downloadable from python.org)
 - Anaconda